Philadelphia Wedding Photographer

 FRESH FLOWERS AND GREENERY FROM YOUR FLORIST

+Ask your florist for 4-5 medium sized blooms and a few bits of texture pieces/greenery that make up your bouquet.
 These take a good detail image and make it great.
 They add life, dimension, texture and best of all – they match your decor and the colors for the day.
-Most florists are used to this request so just add it in when you finalize your order.

 YOUR INVITATION SUITE AND ENVELOPE